This manual is for Eclector version 0.12.0.

 This generic function is potentially called by a method on

-reachable from the object of root-labeled-object should be fixed
+the object graph reachable from the object of root-labeled-object

 Multiple default methods on this generic function jointly implement the following behavior: